Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 religion that honors the Divine in nature and uses magic as a tool for personal

 and global transformation.
-A Witch

-worship/work with only Goddesses), and celebrates creation at the changing
+creation at the changing seasons.

 Druid is typically a member of

-one or more of several Pagan groups that started in the 1960s through 1980s, who
+one or more of several Pagan groups that started in the 1960s through 1980s,

 Shamanism is a solitary spiritual

 practice honored in cultures around the worked and throughout history.
-Shamans journey into the world of spirit
+Shamans journey

-to find wisdom & healing for themselves and their
+into the world of spirit to find wisdom & healing for themselves and their

 community.